JuliaIO/MeshIO.jl/README.md

 ```Julia
 v1, v2, v3 = vertices[face]
 ```
-Also, the importer is sensitive to this, so if you always want to work with 0-indexed faces (like it makes sense for opengl based visualizations), you can parse the mesh already as an 0-indexed mesh, by just defining the mesh format to use Face3{T, -1}.
+Also, the importer is sensitive to this, so if you always want to work with 0-indexed faces (like it makes sense for opengl based visualizations), you can parse the mesh already as an 0-indexed mesh, by just defining the mesh format to use Face3{T, -1}. (only the OBJ importer yet)
+TODO's

+1. Port all the other importers/exporters to use the new mesh type and the FileIO API
+2. Include more meshtypes for more exotic formats
+3. Write tests